| SOME TIPS FOR PLATFORM

 congregation is totally focused on the message, not upon the messenger.
 The

-Holy Spirit uses God’s Word, not the speaker, to bring the message of salvation
+Holy Spirit uses God's Word, not the speaker's personality, or his jokes, to bring the message of salvation

 to non-believers, and to build up saints in the most holy faith.
-Yet, although your
+While your

 message might be doctrinally correct, if it is presented in a faulty manner and